A formal minimum of three years (90 semester hours or 135 quarter hours), but a baccalaureate degree is preferred.

 - All pre-requisite course work must have been completed from a regionally accredited U.S. institution.

 - All applicants are required to take and submit the US Dental Admissions Test (DAT) scores via the AADSAS site on or before December 1 of the application year.
 No scores older than three years will be accepted.

 - Applicants must have a minimum cumulative and science grade point average of 2.50 on a four-point scale (3.0 minimum recommended).
 The overall and science GPA, the school(s) attended, and the rigor of the academic course load are all assessed on an individual basis.

-- Applicants must provide a minimum of three (3) letters of recommendation.
-One letter must be from a Science Faculty or Committee Member, one from a Dentist and one from a Community Service Supervisor.
-The letter from the Community Service Supervisor must be from a broad-based volunteer community service project in which the applicant was involved but not paid.
+- Applicants can also submit an additional letter of recommendation from a Community Service Supervisor.
+The letter from the Community Service Supervisor must be from a broad-based volunteer community service project in which the applicant was involved but NOT paid.

-- Applicants must be a U.S. citizen, permanent U.S. resident or hold appropriate proof of immigration visa status that allows for academic study in the U.S..
+- Applicants must be a U.S. citizen, permanent U.S. resident or hold a F-1 (student) visa that allows for academic study in the U.S..

 - A formal minimum of three years college or university coursework from a regionally accredited school in the United States only (90 semester hours or 135 quarter hours), but a baccalaureate degree is preferred.

 Applicants are evaluated on academic course work, performance on the DAT, AADSAS essay, letters of evaluation, and interviews.
 Demonstrated community service through volunteerism or service-oriented employment is preferred.

 Application Deadlines/Notification for Entering Class

 *DAT scores - December 1 (taken)